salverna/LIMON/README.md

 infants developed necrotizing enterocolitis.
-For this example data, we used the [MicrobiomeDB](https://microbiomedb.org/mbio/app/workspace/analyses/DS_84fcb69f4e/new) to pull the species level relative abundance metagenomic tables for the 30 infants with NEC and healthy infants who did not develop NEC.
+For this example data, we used the [MicrobiomeDB](https://microbiomedb.org/mbio/app/workspace/analyses/DS_84fcb69f4e/new) to pull the genus level relative abundance metagenomic tables.

 <br> General tips for using LIMON;

-- Filter your taxa table down (probably 25-100 ASVs at most)
+- Filter your taxa table down (Ex: 25-100 ASVs.
 - Ensure the row names of your Count table and Sample Data table are the same
 - Have an integer-based “Time” column in your Sample Data where Time